 Gross domestic product per capita

-Gross domestic product per capita is increasing year on year
+Gross domestic product per capita recovers in 2021

 Commuting has a powerful impact on the GDP of the regions

-In Belgium, GDP per capita is highest in the Brussels-Capital Region (60,700 euro PPS in 2019), mainly due to the establishment of major administrative and business headquarters.
-This is followed by the Flemish Region (37,600 euro PPS).
-GDP per capita is lowest in the Walloon Region (26,500 euro PPS).
-Belgium as a whole has a GDP per capita of 36,600 euro PPS.
+In Belgium, the estimated GDP per capita in 2021 is highest in the Brussels-Capital Region (64,200 euro PPS), mainly due to the establishment of major administrative and business headquarters.
+The Flemish Region reaches 38,200 euro PPS.
+GDP per capita is lowest in the Walloon Region (27,200 euro PPS).

 Flemish GDP per capita among the top half of the European Union

-In 2019, GDP per capita (without a correction for commuter movements) in the Flemish Region was higher than the European Union average (31,900 euro PPS).
-The top countries are Luxembourg (79,200 euro PPS) and Ireland (60,600 euro PPS).
+In 2021, the estimated GDP per capita (without a correction for commuter movements) in the Flemish Region was higher than the European Union average (EU27: 31,300 euro PPS).
+The top countries are Luxembourg (83,000 euro PPS) and Ireland (66,200 euro PPS).
 They perform very well because of the establishment of important administrative and business headquarters.

-The Flemish Region’s GDP per capita is lower than that of its neighbours, the Netherlands or Germany, but higher than that of the United Kingdom and France.
-Bulgaria is at the bottom of the ranking with 16,400 euro PPS, which is nearly one fifth of the Luxembourg PPS.
+The Flemish Region’s GDP per capita is lower than that of the Netherlands, roughly equal to that of Germany, but higher than that of France.
+Bulgaria is at the bottom of the ranking with 17,200 euro PPS, which is nearly one fifth of the Luxembourg GDP.

 Gross Domestic Product: the market value of the final goods and services sold in a given country or region in one year.